A Unified FPT Framework for Crossing Number Problems: Preliminaries

 Specifically, a \emph{triangulation} of a surface~$\surf$ is a graph~$T$ embedded on~$\surf$ such that each face of~$T$ (each connected component of the complement of the image of~$T$) is homeomorphic to a disk bounded by three edges, and all three incident vertices and edges are pairwise distinct.
 In particular, a triangulation is a 2-complex.
 Let $T'$ be the graph made of the vertices and edges of~$T$ that lie in the interior of~$\surf$.
 Let $W=(w_1,\ldots,w_k)$ be a set of $k$~walks in~$T'$, such that each edge of~$T'$ is used at most once by the union of these walks.
 This set~$W$ naturally gives rise to a drawing~$D$ of a graph~$G$ on~$\surf$: The graph~$G$ has $k$~edges, each drawn as $w_1,\ldots,w_k$ on~$\surf$; the vertices of~$G$ are the at most~$2k$ endpoints of the walks in~$W$.
 We say that the pair $(T,W)$ is a \emph{representation} of~$D$.

 A representation of a colored drawing is a representation $(T,W)$ of the corresponding uncolored drawing, together with the data of a color for each walk in~$W$.
-Its \emph{size} is the size of a data structure to represent it, which is $\OO(tc)$, where $t$ is the number of triangles and $c$ is the number of colors.
-Conversely (as proved in Lemma~\ref{lem:represent-drawings}), every drawing~$D$ on~$\surf$ can be represented by such a pair~$(T,W)$ in which $T$ is made of $\OO(s+u)$ triangles, where $s$ is the topological size of~$\surf$, and the intersection points of~$D$ subdivide the edges of~$D$ into $u$ pieces in total. \end{toappendix}
+Its \emph{size} is the size of a data structure to represent it, which is $\OO(tc)$, where $t$ is the number of triangles and $c$ is the number of colors (assuming we store the colors in unary).
+Conversely (as proved in Lemma~\ref{lem:represent-drawings} below), every drawing~$D$ on~$\surf$ can be represented by such a pair~$(T,W)$ in which $T$ is made of $\OO(s+u)$ triangles, where $s$ is the topological size of~$\surf$, and the intersection points of~$D$ subdivide the edges of~$D$ into $u$ pieces in total.

 \subparagraph{2-complexes.}